hps/docs-test/11-deviceservices.md

 This is a wrapper for the Activation device service.
 The first step is to get an activation code from integration@e-hps.com

-## Create an ActivationServiceConfig object for settings.
+> Create an HpsActivationServiceConfig object for settings.

 {% highlight php %}
-$config = new \HpsActivationServiceConfig();
+$config = new HpsActivationServiceConfig();
 $config->setIsTest(true); //Use for certifications and develpoment testing.  false by default.
 {% endhighlight %}

 {% highlight csharp %}
 var config = new HpsActivationServiceConfig
 {
     IsTest = true, //Use for certifications and develpoment testing.  false by default.
 };
 {% endhighlight %}